73log4/crack_the_cipher/README.md

 > from level_{your level} import cipher

 Your goal is to 'crack' the cipher function, you do so by calling it with some values.
-The cipher function will rais an error if there is a problem with your input, and it will return False if you havn't yet cracked the puzzle.
-If it returns True you solved the level and the cipher function will also print a congratulations message.
+The cipher function will rais an error if there is a problem with your input.
+The cipher function also may returm some values, those will help you solve the puzzle (or not).
+When you call the cipher function with the correct input (or sequence of inputs) it will print a congratulations message and exit the program.

 The only rules of the game are to not look/change the level file in any way (opening it, importing other functions from it, writig to it, etc...).
 Other than that do whatever you want to crack the cipher!